MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 </details>
 <details>

-<summary>Is it mandatory to link existing Teams app to my monetization module listed on App source?</summary>
+<summary>Is it mandatory to link existing Teams app to my monetization module listed on AppSource?</summary>

 It's not mandatory but a good practice to implement it.